 Since Facebook launched in 2004, it has become the biggest social networking site on the planet.
-With 2.41 billion users, Facebook’s stock is worth $190.16 a share, as of Aug.
-8, 2019, and the company has a valuation of over $552.72 billion.
-Mark Zuckerberg’s tech giant has grown dramatically, in part because of the strategic shopping it has done along the way.
+With 2.8 billion users, Facebook’s stock is trading at around $267 a share as of Feb.
+3. Mark Zuckerberg’s tech giant has grown dramatically as of late.
+Its market cap doubled between the end of 2016 and August 2020, and between the end of 2019 and the beginning of 2021, Facebook as a whole grew by 23 percent.
+Much of the reason for that incredible growth is all the strategic shopping Facebook has done along the way.

 Over the years, Facebook has completed more than 70 mergers and acquisitions involving everything from facial-recognition technology to other major social platforms like Instagram and WhatsApp.

 Although many of the companies owned by Facebook have been acquired for undisclosed amounts, the prices that have been revealed range from $200,000 all the way up to $19 billion.

 Little Eye Labs: $10M-$15M

 Facebook acquired Indian startup Little Eye Labs in 2014 for between $10 million and $15 million, according to TechCrunch.
 Little Eye Labs created a software tool that analyzes the performance of Android apps, which Facebook believed would help with their mobile products.